LassoSoft/LassoGuide/lasso_guide_source/operations/requests-responses.rst

 directory and other meta-data.
 The request data is parsed and made available for the code that is run to handle the request.
 Handling a request entails creating the resulting headers and body data for the reply.
-This data is sent to the web server which is then sent to the connected user agent.
+This data is sent to the web server, which is then sent to the connected user agent.
 The request is complete after the data is sent.

 The code that is chosen to handle a request is based on the path in the